Psychiatric Advanced Directives

 Psychiatric or mental health advance directives are legal tools that allow people experiencing mental illness to state preferences for treatment in advance of a crisis.
 Advance directives go into effect when a person is found to lack decision-making capacity by a treating physician or psychologist.
 They are similar to living wills and can protect a person’s autonomy and ability to self-direct care.

 Psychiatric advance directives have existed for a long time.
 However, in many clinical settings, they have been used infrequently, and not all professionals are aware of their existence.
 Even when aware, some clinicians struggle to incorporate them into systems.

-The following resources to support the use of advance directives:
+The following resources support the implementation of advance directives into treatment systems:

 - Advance Directives Systems Checklist – to help assess and implement policies in systems